Bellikon: Administration

 The community meeting of the enfranchised voters exercises legislative power.
 The implementing authority is the local council.
 The term of office is four years.
 It leads and represents the municipality.
 In addition it carries out the resolutions of the municipality meeting and the tasks assigned by the canton and the Swiss Federation.

 Economy

 The largest business (and taxpayer) in the village is the Suva, which is a rehab clinic operating with over 200 beds.
 There are not many businesses, and the majority are small.
-Many of the residents are employed in the agglomerations of Baden and Zurich.
+Many of the residents are employed in the agglomerations of Baden and Zürich.

 As of In 2007 2007, Bellikon had an unemployment rate of 1.49%.
 As of 2005, there were 37 people employed in the primary economic sector and about 13 businesses involved in this sector.
 23 people are employed in the secondary sector and there are 9 businesses in this sector.
 496 people are employed in the tertiary sector, with 34 businesses in this sector.